Your expertise may be a byproduct of the hours you put into your business, but that doesn’t mean you shouldn’t

 Some brain pickers have no specific agenda.
 They prefer to ask open-ended questions, probe your brain and make you explain your thought processes, and see what they can learn from you.

 You throw them a bone after bone, but they’re never satisfied with what you have to offer.
-Once you’ve flipped all your cards, they just ride off into the sunset.
-“Sorry pal but that’s not what we’re looking for.”
+Once you’ve shown all your cards, they just ride off into the sunset: “Sorry pal but that’s not what we’re looking for.”